Classification of Minimal Surfaces and Solitons to the Mean Curvature Flow in $\mathbb{H}^3$ as Translation Surfaces: Main results

-\begin{remark} The so-called Grim reaper cylinders described in \cite[Theorem~C]{MariOliveira} as conformal solitons with respect to the conformal vector field \( e_n \) in the upper half-space model of \( \mathbb{H}^{n+1} \), are analogous to those described in Theorem~\ref{theconfSolitonfirst}.
+\begin{remark} The conformal grim reaper cylinders are described in \cite[Theorem~C]{MariOliveira} as conformal solitons with respect to the conformal vector field \( e_n \) in the upper half-space model of \( \mathbb{H}^{n+1} \), are analogous to those described in Theorem~\ref{theconfSolitonfirst}.
 The solitons presented there are graphs of the form